 A tradition of glass making in Rosedale

 Rosedale has a long and little known history of glass making dating back to the late 1500’s when French Huguenots worked a furnace in Rosedale.

-The original glass furnace can be seen at the Ryedale Folk Museum www.ryedalefolkmuseum.co.uk.
+The original glass furnace was recently features on BBC’s Secret Britain and can be seen at the Ryedale Folk Museum www.ryedalefolkmuseum.co.uk.